ucsb-cs9/s25/_lectures/lect18.md

 - A heap is optimized to retrieve a min/max element (depending on the type of heap).
 Not optimized for a general retrieval of arbitrary items.

 ## Insertion/Deletion
-- A binary tree is O(n) for deletion because in the worst case the tree is skewed and we have to traverse almost all elements to insert or delete an item.
+- A binary tree is $O(n)$ for deletion because in the worst case the tree is skewed and we have to traverse almost all elements to insert or delete an item.
 Insertion depends on the application.
-- A heap is O(logn) for insert and delete
+- A heap is $O(\log n)$ for insert and delete

 ---

 ### Q: What does it mean when "insertion depends on the application" in binary trees?
 > It depends on where we're inserting and also how you implement the insert function.
-You could be adding at the root O(1), or you could be adding into a balanced binary tree O(logn), or unbalanced binary tree O(n).
-If you’re implementing the binary tree with a link to the last child, insertion would be O(1) provided there is no ordering structure.
-In the case of a complete binary tree, this could be implemented with a python list, and thus insertion would also be O(1).
+You could be adding at the root $O(1)$, or you could be adding into a balanced binary tree $O(\log n)$, or unbalanced binary tree $O(n)$.
+If you’re implementing the binary tree with a link to the last child, insertion would be $O(1)$ provided there is no ordering structure.
+In the case of a complete binary tree, this could be implemented with a Python list, and thus insertion would also be $O(1)$.

 ---

 ### Q: Do all cases of binary search tree deletion have the same O-notation?
-> Case 1: No children, how much work are we doing?
-O(1) to delete it and O(logn) to find the node we want to delete.
+> Case 1: No children, how much work are we doing? $O(1)$ to delete it and $O(\log n)$ to find the node we want to delete.
-> Case 2: One child.
-O(1) to delete, and O(logn) to find.
+> Case 2: One child. $O(1)$ to delete, and $O(\log n)$ to find.
-> Case 3: Two children: O(logn)
+> Case 3: Two children: $O(\log n)$

 ---

-### Q: Why is a heap O(logn) for insertion and deletion?
+### Q: Why is a heap $O(\log n)$ for insertion and deletion?
 > Heaps are optimized to delete the smallest or largest value.
-They’re typically at the root of the tree, so this is done in O(1) time.
+They’re typically at the root of the tree, so this is done in $O(1)$ time.
 We need to maintain the heap property, so we take the last element and move it to where the root used to be, and if the property is broken, then you percolate it down.
-In the worst case, it goes from root to leaf, and there are logn levels to the tree, so it is O(logn).
+In the worst case, it goes from root to leaf, and there are $\log n$ levels to the tree, so it is $O(\log n)$.

 ---